romana/rlog/README.md

   starts to experience issues, for example.
 * Is configured through environment variables or config file: No need to call a special init function of some kind to initialize and configure the logger.
+* A new config file can be specified and applied programmatically at any time.
 * Offers familiar and easy to use log functions for the usual levels: Debug, Info, Warn, Error and Critical.
 * Offers an additional multi level logging facility with arbitrary depth,